 #10 DOUYIN / TIKTOK – Open the World of Luxury Watch

 Since 2016, short-form video apps are gaining popularity in China.
-The apps Douyin, Kuaishou, Xigua, and Bilibili have shaken the social media landscape with fast consuming content.
+The apps Douyin, Kuaishou, Xigua, and Bilibili have shaken the social media landscape with fast-consuming content.
 In a few seconds, netizens can learn and discover new products or tips.
-With 600 million daily users, Douyin (or TikTok) is the first short videos platform.
+With more than 700 million daily users, Douyin (or TikTok) is the first short video platform.
 The success is huge.
 Douyin has proven to be an effective communication tool to increase brand awareness and visibility.

 For the relaunch of Pasha de Cartier, the luxury brand dedicated an impactful communication campaign called “Make Your Own Path”.
 The campaign was mainly based on User Generated Content (UGC) and Douyin.
 In a word, the brand did not want to spam its potential customers with bland content.
 They wanted to create an impact with creative and unique content.